DeanRoddey/CIDLib/ReadMe.md

 #  CIDLib - A C++ Development Environment

-CIDLib is the product of decades of work by the author.
+CIDLib is the product of decades of work by the author, about 25 man-years of work.
 Actually, it's half of the product.
 The other half is a very extensive and powerful automation system called CQC (www.charmedquark.com).
 CIDLib is the 'bottom half' of that code base, and is a general purpose C++ development environment, on top of which CQC is built.
 CQC's code base remains proprietary, but I have chosen to open source the general purpose part, which comprises right around 450,000 lines of code, approximately 1100 classes.
 The CQC code base is about 625,000 lines, so a bit over a million lines in the whole code base.

 CIDLib is not just a library for this or that.
 It is a complete environment with build tools, project definition language, loadable text system, a virtual kernel to isolate it from the underlying OS, up through a full set of 'standard libraries', wrappers around lots of common functionality, UI framework, Object Request Broker and IDL compiler, VM based OO macro language with IDE, custom implementations of many standards (XML, PNG, ZLib, JSON, SMTP, HTTP, etc...), and lots of other functionality.